salmons-handier/hospital-/datasets/README.md

 Replica Set Logging Great things never come from comfort zones.
 Monitoring Act as if what you do makes a difference.
 It does.
 Performance
 RabbitMQ DNS Routing Artificial Intelligence Sharding Microservices Frontend Deployment Cache Invalidation CI/CD Success is how high you bounce when you hit bottom.
 Optimization Don't be afraid to give up the good to go for the great.
 Testing Docker Load Balancing
+Edge Computing Success is not in what you have, but who you are.
+Sharding DevOps Cloud Functions Scalability React The only way to do great work is to love what you do.
+Replica Set Load Balancing Opportunities don't happen.
+You create them.
+Deployment Database Indexing Python